Mercury Poison and Autism Link

-Researchers at the University of Texas showed that the closer a family lives to a power plant or industrial facility, the higher the risk of autism.
+Researchers at the University of Texas showed there is a possible environmental link between mercury poison and autism: the closer a family lives to a power plant or industrial facility, the higher the risk of autism.
 Autism rates decreased by 1 to 2 percent for every 10 miles that a child lives away from such mercury sources.
 They also found that for every 1000 pounds of mercury released by such facilities, autism rates in the surrounding area increased by 2.6 to 3.7 percent.

 Many researchers believe that the most likely reason for the increase in autism is some sort of combination of genetic susceptibility and environmental chemical exposure.
 This study adds credibility to that theory.

 Even though mercury was removed from virtually all vaccines in 2002, parents who had their children vaccinated prior to 2003 are worried if vaccine mercury could have harmed their child.
 Many studies have shown that no harm was done from vaccine mercury.
-Some studies do show a possible link between the mercury and autism and other problems (See Resources in The Vaccine Book).
+Some studies do show a possible link between mercury poison and autism amongst other problems (See Resources in The Vaccine Book).

 Click here to read more on this story out of the University of Texas.